abdrysdale/tinytorchtest/README.md

 -   More comprehensive changes.

--   Still active?
+-   This repository is still active.
 I've created an [issue](https://github.com/suriyadeepan/torchtest/issues/6) to double check but it looks like the original maintainer is no longer actioning pull requests.

+---

 # Installation